colinc86/LaTeXSwiftUI/README.md

 #### 🔤 Parsing Mode

-`LaTexSwiftUI` can parse and render equations (aside from the entire input string) defined with the following terminators.
+Text input can either be completely rendered, or the view can search for top-level equations delimited by the following terminators.

 | Terminators |
 |-------------|